CameronMeyer07/rock-paper-scissors/README.md

 the debugging continued and the final product is the result of a lot of google searches and videos about operators and functions

+Coming back to the RPS game after delving deeper into some JS made it somewhat problematic.
+I kept trying to find a solution on how to add event listeners and how to connect them to the current code.
+I then decided to scrap the code and start over. hence the code looks entirely different than the initial commits.

+Figuring out how to end the game when the scores reached 5 was a nightmare.
+Trial and error helped but hopefully in the future I'll be able to solve the problem quicker.